isaidspaghetti/stream-hubspot-contacts/README.md

 ![](images/hubspot-settings.png)

-4. Copy the Hubspot API key and paste it in the `.env`
+4. Copy the Hubspot API key and paste it in the `.env` file located in the `backend` folder.

 <script src="https://gist.github.com/isaidspaghetti/78ab29744d5c3d93d735a1a81d1b83e0.js"></script>